OIST Facts and Figures

 |Number||% International||% Women|

-As of May 2020, OIST has 192 students from 43 countries and territories (excluding students enrolling in May 2020).
+As of September 2020, OIST has 217 PhD students from 42 countries and territories.

 |Total||% International||% Women|